rnaveensrinivas/Linux/README.md

    - `a`: All users (shorthand for `u`, `g`, and `o`).

 2. **[operation]:** Defines what action to take:
-   - `+`: Add the specified permissions.
+   - `+`: Add the specified permissions if not already present.
-   - `-`: Remove the specified permissions.
+   - `-`: Remove the specified permissions if not already present.
-   - `=`: Set the permissions exactly as specified, overriding existing ones.
+   - `=`: Set the permissions **exactly** as specified, overriding existing ones.

 3. **[permissions]:** The type of access being granted or removed:
    - `r`: Read permission (view file contents).